tinkertechnology/openimis_vb_app_sampling_nepal/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/openimis/web_app_vb/tags).

+## Updates

+* [Random Sampling] features added for Claims for easy reimbursement of the claimed amount by HSP
 <!--## Authors

 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)